gasparka/thesis/docs/1_intro.rst

 Introduction
 ============

-Main tools today for designing digital hardware are VHDL and SystemVerilog (SV).
-SV is aggressively promoted by the big EDA (Cadence, Mentor, Synopsys) along with Universal Verification Methodology (UVM).
+Main tools today for designing digital hardware are VHDL and :abbr:`SystemVerilog (SV)`.
+:abbr:`SystemVerilog (SV)` is aggressively promoted by the big :abbr:`electronic design automation (EDA)` companies (Cadence, Mentor, Synopsys) along with :abbr:`Universal Verification Methodology (UVM)`.
-At 2003, Aart de Geus, Synopsys CEO, has stated that SV will replace VHDL in 10 years :cite:`vhdl_dead`.
+In 2003, Aart de Geus, Synopsys CEO, stated that :abbr:`SystemVerilog (SV)` will replace VHDL in 10 years :cite:`vhdl_dead`.
-It is true that tool vendors have stopped enchanting VHDL support, even so the development is going on in the open-source sphere, where VHDL-2017 standard :cite:`vhdl_iee` is in the development.
-In addition, active development is going on open source simulator GHDL, Open Source VHDL Verification Methodology (OSVVM) :cite:`osvvm` and unit-testing library VUnit :cite:`vunit`.
+It is true that tool vendors have stopped improving VHDL support, but advancements are being made in the open source community, where VHDL-2017 standard :cite:`vhdl_iee` is being developed.
+In addition, active development is done on open source simulator GHDL :cite:`ghdl`, Open Source VHDL Verification Methodology (OSVVM) :cite:`osvvm` and unit-testing library VUnit :cite:`vunit`.
-All the improvements the traditional languages receive aim to ease the verification task, the synthesizable parts of VHDL and SV have stayed mostly the same for the past 10 years.
+All of these advancements aim to ease the verification aspects while the synthesis part has mostly stayed the same for the past 10 years.

-Numerous projects exist that propose to use higher level HDL languages in order to raise the abstraction level.
+Numerous projects exist that propose to use higher level :abbr:`hardware description language (HDL)`, in order to raise the abstraction level.
 For example, MyHDL turns Python into a hardware description and verification language :cite:`myhdlweb`.
 Or CλaSH :cite:`clash`, purely Haskell based functional language developed at University of Twente.
-Recently Chisel :cite:`chisel` has been gaining some traction, it is an hardware construction language developed at UC Berkeley that uses Scala programming language, providing functional and object-oriented features.
+Recently Chisel :cite:`chisel` has been gaining some popularity, it is an hardware construction language developed at UC Berkeley that uses Scala programming language, providing functional and object-oriented features.
+..
 Still none of these tools have seen widespread adaption.

-On the other front, high-level synthesis(HLS) tools aim to automate the refinement from the algorithmic level to RTL :cite:`hls_overview`.
+On the other front, :abbr:`high-level synthesis (HLS)` tools aim to automate the refinement from the algorithmic level to :abbr:`register-transfer level (RTL)` :cite:`hls_overview`.
 Lately the Vivado HLS, developed by Xilinx, has been gaining popularity.
 As of 2015, it is included in the free design suite of Vivado (device limited).
 Problem with HLS tools is that they are often promoted as direct C to RTL tools but in reality